-That said, if your estate is close to $12 million (or close to the threshold for Washington's estate tax), then you may be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.
+If you have an estate worth close to $12 million (or you and your spouse or partner have a combined estate of close to $24 million), you might be able to use a more complicated trust (such as an AB trust) to reduce or avoid federal estate taxes.

 To make a living trust in Washington, you:

-For more on Washington estate planning issues, see Washington Estate Planning on Nolo.com.
+For more on Washington estate planning issues, see Washington Estate Planning.